minibits-cash/minibits_ippon/README.md

 ## Development

 Minibits Ippon is written in TypeScript and runs on Node.js (v24+).
-It uses Fastify as the HTTP server, Prisma ORM for PostgreSQL, and pm2 as the process manager.
+It uses Fastify as the HTTP server, and Prisma ORM for PostgreSQL.

 ### Prerequisites